dustinfast/myfs/README.md

          using mv on (filled and empty) directories and files onto inexistant and already existing directories and files.

-   (16)  Design, implement and test any function that your instructor
-         might have left out from this list.
-There are 13 functions __myfs_XXX_implem you have to write.

    (17)  Go over all functions again, testing them one-by-one, trying
          to exercise all special conditions (error conditions): set